SayantanRC/xilinx_assignments/README.md

 # Xilinx assignments

+Assignment 3 and 4 is accidentally merged in ass-3.
+Sorry for the inconvenience.

 ## Get the assignments
 1. Download the assignments - `git clone https://github.com/SayantanRC/xilinx_assignments.git` or Click on the green download button and extract it.
 2. Download Xilinx 17.4 ISE from https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/design-tools.html